Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Data and Experimental Settings for Atlanta Case Studies

 \subsection{Core Demand}

-This core demand of this case study is based on two realistic datasets provided by the transit agency \textit{Metropolitan Atlanta Rapid Transit Authority} (MARTA).
+The core demand of this case study is based on two realistic datasets provided by the transit agency \textit{Metropolitan Atlanta Rapid Transit Authority} (MARTA).
 One dataset includes the transit pass transaction records collected by the Automated Fare Collection (AFC) system, and the other dataset is constructed using Automated Passenger Counter (APC) system in the MARTA buses.
-These two dataset are combined to generate a set of trips that represent a regular weekday in March 2018.
+These two datasets are combined to generate a set of trips that represent a regular weekday in March 2018.
 For practical reasons, all MARTA stops within a \SI{1500}{feet} (\SI{457.2}{\meter}) radius are first clustered into 1,585 \textit{cluster stops}.
-The core trip set $T \setminus T'$ is then constructed after narrowing the time window to the morning peak and applying trip chaining techniques, and they are identical to the data employed by \citet{auad2021resiliency} for the baseline scenarios.
+The clustering process initially guarantees the reservation of all rail stations as cluster stops.
+Subsequently, it progressively incorporates individual bus stops into clusters or designates them as new clusters.
+In cases where a bus stop is eligible for inclusion in multiple clusters, it is allocated to the closest cluster regarding to the haversine distance.
+The core trip set $T_{core}$ is then constructed after narrowing the time window to the morning peak and applying trip chaining techniques, which are identical to the data employed by \citet{auad2021resiliency} for the baseline scenarios.